grenzenloseSchublade/wotiti/README.md

 # WOTITI - Work Time Timer

 WOTITI is a simple Python application that features a graphical user interface (GUI) to track work time.
-It integrates an SQLite database to store and manage user sessions.
+It integrates an SQLite database to store and manage user sessions, and provides statistical analysis and visualization capabilities using Plotly Dash.

 ## Features